aliireza/ddio-bench/experiments/README.md

 You can measure different metrics and design your custom experiments by changing the `testie` files inside each folder.
 To measure new variables (e.g., `new-var`), you have to print them as `RESULTS-new-var`.

 **Note that the available results for each experiment are a bit different from the results provided in our paper, due to the change in our processor's frequency.
 The DUT's processor is running at 3 GHz rather than 2.3 GHz.
-However, they are still conveying the same message, as described in [our paper][ddio-atc-paper].**
+However, they are still conveying the same message, as described in [our paper][ddio-atc-paper].
+To change/check the processors' frequency, see [here](../TESTBED.md)**

 [ddio-atc-paper]: https://people.kth.se/~farshin/documents/ddio-atc20.pdf
 [npf-output]: https://github.com/tbarbette/npf#output